 As a little girl, I felt very special when my late aunt Mary allowed me to be her helper with the "bow tie" making process.
-Now that Pasqua (Easter) is almost here, I found myself once again missing my beloved aunt and our times together frying up these absolutely delectable cookies.
+Around the holidays especially, I find myself once again missing my beloved aunt and our times together frying up these absolutely delectable cookies.

 And so this post is for her...

 1-1/2 cups all-purpose flour (+ ½ cup more for kneading and rolling)